- Member Services

 *$500 will also be provided to each first-prize winning sponsoring school or organization.

-First-prize winners from each age category above will have their winning videos shown to leaders of the state’s legal community at the 2013 Tennessee Bar Association Annual Convention to be held in Nashville on Friday, June 14, 2013.
+First-prize winners from each age category above will have their winning videos shown to leaders of the state’s legal community at the 2014 Tennessee Bar Association Annual Convention to be held in Gatlinburg on Friday, June 13, 2014.

-First prize winners may have up to (but no more than) ten (10) members total attend the ceremony.
-For the purpose of providing funding to attend the awards presentation in Nashville, the Tennessee Bar Association will provide a travel allowance of $500 per individual winner and $800 to any group that wins first prize.
+First prize winners may have up to (but no more than) ten (10) members total attend the event.
+For the purpose of providing funding to attend the awards presentation in Gatlinburg, the Tennessee Bar Association will provide a travel allowance of $500 per individual winner and $800 to any group that wins first prize.

 This contest is open to students and groups/classes attending a Tennessee public or private high school or middle school.
 The contest is also open to students between the grades of 6 through 12 being home schooled within the state of Tennessee.
-High school is determined to be grades 9-12 and middle school is determined to be grades 6-8.
-A youth service organization (such as Girl Scouts, YMCA, Boys & Girls Clubs, etc.) may also sponsor an individual child or group to submit a video.
+Middle school is determined to be grades 6-8 and high school is determined to be grades 9-12.
+A youth service organization (such as Girl Scouts, YMCA, Boys & Girls Clubs, Youth Court, etc.) or team or club (such as Mock Trial, Speech & Debate, etc.) may also sponsor an individual child or group to submit a video.

 Any participants under the age of 18 must have their parent or guardian sign the Parental/Guardian Permission Form.
 Participants under the age of 13 must have their contest entries submitted by an adult, whether parent, guardian or teacher.
 No entry will be considered complete without all the required forms and signatures.